mitric-lab/programming_theochem/src/01-fundamentals/02-signed_binary_integers/01-sign_and_magnitude.md

 number -31*

-Although this representation seems very intimate and simple, several problems asscociated to the sign bit arise:
+Although this representation seems very intimate and simple, several problems associated with the sign bit arise:
 - There are two ways to represent zero, `0000 0000` and `1000 0000`.
-- Addition and subtraction require different behaviors depending on the sign bit.
+- Addition and subtraction require different behaviours depending on the sign bit.
 - Comparisons (e.g. greater, less, ...) also require inspection of the sign bit.